 The parable builds to the great end where the boss exclaims “Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!”
 (Matthew 25:21, NIV).
 What a statement, WELL DONE!
 The job didn’t need any additional effort, it didn’t need any excess, everything was just at the right measure, well done.

-What lessons can we learn from the Parable of the Talents?
+Lessons from the Parable of the Talents?

 - The value of hard work.
 It’s not a myth.
 There is great value in hard work.
 There is always the substantial return when you put honest hard work in the equation.
 The return may be in the form of tangible renumeration, gratification, skill improvement and experience.
 A great inspiration comes from Colossians 3:23 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.“.
 Determine to give it your all as it pleases God!